Marvykalu/udacity-security-analyst-nanodegree/monitoring-logging-and-responding-to-incidents/README.md

 - Use **Splunk** to Collect and Analyse Data

 - Use the **Incident Response Playbook** to determine the next Steps: Containment, Analysis and Recovery

-Please go to Deliverables to see project output.